mikaelvesavuori/minibook-better-apis/workshop/how-to-follow-along.md

 ### 3. First deployment to AWS using Serverless Framework

-Install all dependencies with `npm install`, set up [husky](https://github.com/typicode/husky) pre-commits with `npm run prepare`, then make a first deployment from your machine with `npm run deploy`.
+Install all dependencies with `npm install`, set up [husky](https://github.com/typicode/husky) pre-commits with `npm run prepare`, then make the first deployment from your machine with `npm run deploy`.

-We do this so that the dynamic endpoints are known to us; we have a logical dependency to these when it comes to the test automation.
+We do this so that the dynamic endpoints are known to us; we have a logical dependency on these when it comes to our test automation.

 **Copy the endpoints to the functions.**